Skip to main content

 }

-Confirming the transaction
+Confirming the User Operation

-import { useWaitForTransactionReceipt } from '@worldcoin/minikit-react'
+import { useUserOperationReceipt } from "@worldcoin/minikit-react";

 const client = createPublicClient({